 Using a whisk, mix all of the dry ingredients in a small bowl.
-Next, whisk together the oil (or butter), vanilla, and syrup until thoroughly combined, then add the egg.
+Next, whisk together the oil (or butter), vanilla, and maple syrup until thoroughly combined, then add the egg.
 Pour the wet ingredients into the dry and stir well.
 Lastly, stir in the carrots and raisins.

 A note about the raisins: mine were old.
 So old that they were hard and crystallized with sugar.
 But, clever girl that I am, I remembered that I happened to have a bit of spiced rum left over from Christmas eggnog, so I poured it over the raisins and microwaved it for about 30 seconds, just enough to warm it up.
 I let them sit for 10-15 minutes, soaking in the rummy goodness and they plumped right up, nice and soft.
 I strained them from their rum bath and folded them into the batter.